1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 draft: true
 ---

-For five years, I was frustrated by every blogging tools I tried.
+For five years, I was frustrated by every blogging engine I tried.
 Wordpress made it difficult to embed inline interactive charts.
-Octopress came with a bunch of predefined css that was difficult to turn off and pasting Stack Overflow tips on run gems without understanding what `renv` or `rvm` were eventually broke my ruby installing.
+Jekyll/Octopress came with predefined css that was difficult to turn off and pasting Stack Overflow instructions on running gems without understanding what `renv` or `rvm` were eventually broke my ruby installation.
 Metalsmith was easier to use, but I was never able to successfully configure the rss plugin.

 And none of alternatives I looked at supported [hot reloading](https://roadtolarissa.com/hot-reload).

+<div id='graph'></div>

 Writing my own blogging engine seemed like epitome of yak shaving so I put it off until I came across Jeremy Ashkenas's [Jorno](http://ashkenas.com/journo/docs/journo.html) and Rich Harris's [Svelte blog](https://github.com/sveltejs/svelte.technology/blob/1fc419a37aa47cc54eaa8e65661bd80894a653b0/scripts/prep/build-blog.js) last summer.
 Using their code as a starting point, I spent a lazy Sunday simplifying my setup.

-<div id='graph'></div>

 How does it work?
 Static files that don't need preprocessing, like images or javascript, are copied from `source/` to `public/` with `rysnc`.
-The `_post` and `_templates` folder with non-static files are skipped over with `exclude`.
+The `_post` and `_templates` folder with non-static files are skipped over with `--exclude`.

 ```javascript
 var fs = require('fs')